sepen/crux-on-devices/odroid-xu4/README.md

 Connect via SSH to the device and get a shell.

+#### 2. Create SD partitions

-Prepare partitions on the SD card
+Insert the SD card and create partitions on it:
 ```
 root@odroid:~# lsblk
 NAME         MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT